Shahriyar31/eu-ai-act-governance-platform/README.md

 <div align="center">

-Built by [Farhan Shahriyar](https://linkedin.com/in/farhanshahriyar) · Hamburg, Germany MSc Data Science, TU Hamburg · Werkstudent AI Governance, Nordex Group
+Built by [Farhan Shahriyar](https://linkedin.com/in/farhanshahriyar) · Hamburg, Germany MSc Data Science, TU Hamburg · Werkstudent, Nordex Group

 *If this platform is useful to your organisation, a ⭐ on GitHub helps others find it.*